 If your Strava account suddenly looks blank or your past activities seem to be missing, it's possible that you accidentally created multiple Strava accounts.

 - You may have entered your email address with a typo (most common) or used a different address like an older personal, work, or school email address on the login page.

-How do I find the account the correct Strava account?
+How do I find the correct Strava account?

 - Do you know of any email addresses you may have used to sign up?
 It's possible the profile was created using an older personal/work/school email address.